KSahithyan/tv-shows-api/README.md

 ## Development

+1. Clone this repo.
+2. `npm install`.
-`npm start` will run the express server at http://localhost:3000 or override that with `PORT` argument.
+3. `npm run dev` will run the express server at http://localhost:3000 or override that with `PORT` argument.